 The W in the French Quarter marries urban chic with traditional Vieux Carre architecture in a fabulous location, the best of all worlds.
 Spacious rooms themed jazz or tarot are decked out in bold art and niceties like Bliss spa products and uber comfy bedding.
 The central pool is a chill lounge scene.
 You'll want to sit a spell at the bar at SoBou, from the Commander's Palace branch of the Brennan family.
-Bar chef/alchemist Laura Bellucci concocts brilliant craft cocktails using fresh herbs, tinctures and homemade bitters.
-Move into the dramatically lit dining room for chef Juan Carlos Gonzalez' playful menu of modern Creole bites.
+The bar serves brilliant craft cocktails using fresh herbs, tinctures and homemade bitters.
+Move into the dramatically lit dining room for chef Byron Halliburton's playful menu of modern Creole bites.

 Built as a warehouse in 1910, the Renaissance Arts Hotel on Tchoupitoulas delivers the vibrant art and culture of New Orleans as soon as you walk into the lobby.
 The lobby delivers an art gallery sensibility, with an inside sculpture garden and masterpieces adorning most of the available wall space.
-The locally owned Legacy Kitchen offers authentic flavors onsite, dishes like thin-fried cat fish, roast chicken and local redfish with garlic butter.
+The hotel's Legacy Kitchen offers authentic flavors onsite, dishes like thin-fried catfish, roast chicken and local redfish with garlic butter.
 Tchoupitoulas Street puts you in walking proximity to the sights and sounds of the lively Warehouse District neighborhood.
-Being a Marriott brand hotel, you can be sure that the quality of rooms and services is top notch.
+Being a Marriott brand hotel, you can be sure that the quality of rooms and services is top-notch.

 Imagine staying with a rich friend who is touring Europe but is generous enough to give you the key to her secluded French Quarter hideaway.
-That's what it feels like to stay in one of the seven recently refurbished seven Audubon Cottages, named forformer resident, John James Audubon.
-If it's high end, uber private and intimate digs you seek, seek no more.
-Each cottage is unique, and among the many notable details you might find hardwood floors, separate living areas, dining tables and/or antique furnishings.
-Additional perks include complimentary breakfast, free Wi-Fi and a heated saltwater pool, as well valet parking at the nearby Dauphine Orleans Hotel.
-In room spa services are available for the asking.
+That's what it feels like to stay in one of the seven recently refurbished seven Audubon Cottages, named for former resident, John James Audubon.
+If it's a high end, uber private and intimate digs you seek, seek no more.
+Each cottage is unique, and among the many notable details, you might find hardwood floors, separate living areas, dining tables and/or antique furnishings.
+Additional perks include complimentary breakfast, free Wi-Fi and a heated saltwater pool, as well as valet parking at the nearby Dauphine Orleans Hotel.
+In-room spa services are available for the asking.

 Walk through the doors of the Windsor Court, a landmark hotel in the Central Business District, and you automatically feel like a V.I.P.
-Known for high-end dining and cushy sleeps since it opened in 1984, hotel was treated to a $22 million stem-to-stern redo a few years back, leaving it lighter, brighter and more tech savvy.
-But for the purposes of romance, the high end bedding, new spa and chill lobby Cocktail Bar set the stage for fireworks to come.
-Add in dinner at the famous Grill Room, where chef Gabe Charpentier creates swoon-worthy dishes like boudin stuffed quail with white cheddar grits and life is good.
+Known for high-end dining and cushy sleeps since it opened in 1984, the hotel was treated to a $22 million stem-to-stern redo a few years back, leaving it lighter, brighter and more tech-savvy.
+But for the purposes of romance, the high-end bedding, fab spa and swank Polo Club Lounge set the stage for fireworks to come.
+Add in dinner at the famous Grill Room, where chefs Igor Krichmar and Vlad Kogan create swoon-worthy dishes like honeynut squash with foie gras tortellini and strip steak with boursin mashed potatoes and life is good.

-The Ritz-Carlton name usually speaks for itself, and its New Orleans iteration is no exception.
-Located on Canal St., the Ritz embraces Southern culture and ideals into its design and service more so than any other Big Easy hotel.
+The Ritz Carlton is a name brand that inspires loyalty in business and leisure travelers alike.
+Located on Canal Street in the former Maison Blanche department store, the Ritz embraces Southern culture and ideals into its design and service.
 The rooms themselves seemed to have been pulled out from a Victorian mansion and plugged into this gracious property.
-The 25,000 square foot spa is one of the biggest in the city, and in itself draws people to stay.
-The location is primo, close to the city's revitalized theater district and on the edge of the French Quarter, steps from everything.
+The 25,000 square foot spa is one of the biggest in the city, a signature calling card for visitors and locals alike.
+The location is primo, on the parade, route, close to the city's revitalized theater district and on the edge of the French Quarter, steps from everything.